No permit is required to place skip bins on your private residential property.

 If a local law permit is required complete an application for bulk rubbish container skip permit form (Word - 283KB).

 Fees apply and must be paid at time of application.
-See local law permits fee schedule (PDF - 90.5KB) for current fees.
+See Local Law Fees for current permit fees.

 When submitting an application, the applicant must attach proof of a $20 million public liability insurance cover indemnifying Council against any possible claims arising from the activity.